| | | | | | | | |

 6. Cut Dough into Pieces: Use a smooth sharp knife to cut the dough into equal thickness.

-7. Create Gnocchi Pattern: Gently roll each piece of gnocchi against the back of a fork to create the characteristic Italian pattern of gnocchi.
+7. Create Gnocchi Pattern: Gently roll each piece of gnocchi against the back of a fork or gnocchi pasta board to create the characteristic Italian pattern of gnocchi.
 Transfer gnocchi to a floured tray.
 Repeat until all the dough is used up.

 8. Chill Gnocchi: Chill the gnocchi in the refrigerator for at least 10 minutes.